thompson42/pyspark-dse-cookbook/README.md

 #### An explanation of TTLs with Cassandra

-TTL stands for "time to live", data in Cassandra by default lives forever, that's what databases are for, but there are use cases where data can and should expire at some point a classic examplae is airline flights once a flight has landed and cleared it's passengers it is no longer mutable, it it now historic data.
+TTL stands for "time to live", data in Cassandra by default lives forever, that's what databases are for, but there are use cases where data can and should expire at some point a classic examplae is airline flights.
+Once a flight has landed and cleared it's passengers it is no longer mutable, it it now historic data.
 In a two tiered real-time -> historic data solution the flight needs to be move out of the real-time store and into the historic store.
 The usual way to do this is to:

 1. Query the R/T store for completed flights